iparmentier/magento2-elasticsuite-stock/README.md

 Configure the following options:

-- Consider Only Product Quantity: When enabled, products with qty ≤ 0 will be considered out of stock whild qty > 0 will be considered in stock.
+- Consider Only Product Quantity: When enabled, products with qty ≤ 0 will be considered out of stock while qty > 0 will be considered in stock.

 ## Usage